sighupio/distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-All the common self-managed node pool definitions.
-Currently supports only the IMDS properties.
+Additional properties in common for all self-managed node pools.
+Currently only IMDS properties are supported.

 ## .spec.kubernetes.nodePoolsCommon.metadataHttpEndpoint